If you have between five and 15 years’ post-graduate engineering experience, follow the process outlined here to apply for your Chartered credential.

 Watch a short video about the professional interview.

-The assessor may tell you the outcome of your Chartered application at the end of the interview, but generally you’ll receive a confirmation email in the EA portal after the interview.
+The assessor may tell you the outcome of your Chartered application at the end of the interview, but generally you’ll receive a confirmation email in the member portal after the interview.

 If your Chartered application is successful, you’ll also receive your official Chartered certificate in the mail soon after.